 The easiest and best way to check the sales prices of comparable homes is to punch in your desired property on Zillow.com.
 You can see sales history and home value estimates to get a ball park figure of the properties’ worth.
 From there you’ve got to do your own calculations on mortgage cost, rental yields, and so forth to get a best guesstimate on value.

 * Check Your Credit Score: Take a moment to check your free credit score through GoFreeCredit.com, a company I trust.
 30% of credit reports have errors, which could put a serious hamper on your refinancing or new loan borrowing abilities.
 I had a $8 late payment I didn’t even know I owed crush my score by 100 points come up during my last refinance!
 If you don’t want the credit monitoring service, simply cancel before the grace period is up.
+Find out what your credit score is before applying so you don’t waste time.

 * Get the best home insurance possible.
 In order for your property to grow in value you must protect your property from damage.
 Fires, floods, leaks, theft, and other accidents happen all the time.
 If you have cut-rate insurance, you could very well pay way more than you should.
 I highly recommend checking with USInsurance.com online to find the best home insurance rates.
 They have a huge network of providers that will compete against each other to provide the most tailored home insurance coverage possible that is affordable.
 Mobile home insurance, renters insurance, condo insurance, and homeowners insurance are just a few of the options based on the type of home in which you reside.
 Leverage the internet to save money and protect your largest asset.